Man arrested after 11-year-old injured in attack by American bully XL dog

 The force confirmed the dog remains in secure kennels.

+“I was feeling really panicked and I was scared, terrified, I had a lot of emotions.”

+Ana’s mother, 34-year-old Monica Paun, said she was “still in shock” following the attack.

-The incident prompted Home Secretary Suella Braverman to seek “urgent advice” on whether the breed should be banned.
+The incident prompted Home Secretary Suella Braverman to seek “urgent advice” on whether the American bully XL breed should be banned, labelling the attack “appalling”.

+But there is concern that the move may not be feasible due to the American bully XL not being recognised as a breed by the Kennel Club, which could mean any ban may inadvertently outlaw other kinds of dogs.

+Downing Street said the Government was clear that “action does need to be taken here”, including making sure that existing powers are being used while a decision is made on whether to ban the breed.